cmjw/Secure_PASCAL/docs/index.md

 ### Annotations

 The Pascal program used as an input to be processed should be annotated by the user.
-A user may mark a symbol or section of code as "priv" or "unpriv".
+A user may mark a symbol or section of code as `priv` or `unpriv`.
 This explicitly tells the compiler to treat a symbol or section as privileged or unprivileged, respectively.

 ### Appended Syntax Rules

-An explicity marked "priv" symbol or section may not be referenced in an explicitly "unpriv" or implicitly unprivileged section of code, or be assigned to an unpriviliged symbol.
+An explicity marked `priv` symbol or section may not be referenced in an explicitly `unpriv` or implicitly unprivileged section of code, or be assigned to an unpriviliged symbol.

-An exception to this rule is if a user-defined explicilty "priv" function returns an explicily "unpriv" result, an unprivileged section or symbol may access this data.
+An exception to this rule is if a user-defined explicilty `priv` function returns an explicily `unpriv` result, an unprivileged section or symbol may access this data.

 ### Security Policy Levels

 In addition to the modified syntax roles imposed by privilege annotation, the user may specify a security policy level for the parser to follow.
 The default is strict.

 There are four security policy levels:
+1. `NONE`
-* `NONE` : No cross-privilege restrictions.
-Privileged data may be accessed from any lower privilege level.
-Global data may be written or read from any privilege level.
+* No cross-privilege restrictions.
+* Privileged data may be accessed from any lower privilege level.
+* Global data may be written or read from any privilege level.

+2. `STRICT`
-* `STRICT` : Privileged data `may not` be read or written from a lower privilege level.
-This excludes explicitly "unpriv" return vaues.
-Global data `may` be read or written from any privilege level.
+* Privileged data **may not** be read or written from a lower privilege level.
+This excludes explicitly `unpriv` return vaues.
+* Global data **may** be read or written from any privilege level.
 This means global variables are shared across the two files.
-If a file is `optionally` provided, privileged code may only reference a user-provided list of "safe" functions - all other function calls from privileged sections are disallowed.
+* If a file is **optionally** provided, privileged code may only reference a user-provided list of "safe" functions - all other function calls from privileged sections are disallowed.

+3. `STRICTER`
-* `STRICTER` : Privileged data `may not` be read or written from a lower privilege level.
-This excludes explicitly "unpriv" return vaues.
-Global data `may` be read from privileged sections of code, but `may not` be written from privileged sections.
-If a file is `optionally` provided, privileged code may only reference a user-provided list of "safe" functions - all other function calls from privileged sections are disallowed.
+* Privileged data **may not** be read or written from a lower privilege level.
+This excludes explicitly `unpriv` return vaues.
+* Global data **may** be read from privileged sections of code, but **may not** be written from privileged sections.
+* If a file is **optionally** provided, privileged code may only reference a user-provided list of "safe" functions - all other function calls from privileged sections are disallowed.

+4. `STRICTEST`
-* `STRICTEST` : Privileged data `may not` be read or written from a lower privilege level.
-This excludes explicitly "unpriv" return vaues.
-Global data `may not` be read `or` written from privileged sections or symbols.
-The user `must` provide a file that defines a list of "safe" or "allowed" privileged functions.
+* Privileged data **may not** be read or written from a lower privilege level.
+This excludes explicitly `unpriv` return vaues.
+* Global data **may not** be read **or** written from privileged sections or symbols.
+* The user **must** provide a file that defines a list of "safe" or "allowed" privileged functions.
 Privileged code may only reference a user-provided list of "safe" functions - all other function calls from privileged sections are disallowed.
 These "safe" functions may be user defined, in the standard library, or from an arbitrary library.

 [See Parser Section](parser.md)